BabbleSim/ext_NRF52_hw_models/docs/README_HW_models.md

 The way to describe the command line arguments follows Babblesim's `libUtilv1` command line parsing convention.

-You can check Zephyr's nrf5*_bsim wrapping code for an insight on how you can use these component.
+You can check Zephyr's nrf*bsim wrapping code for an insight on how you can use these component.